dirk-w85/devwks-2034/README.md

 terraform apply
 ```

-Again, you will see a preview of the actions Terraform will apply, and Terraform will prompt you to confirm to perform these actions. **Be sure to type “yes” at the prompt, and hit your enter key.**
+Again, you will see a preview of the actions Terraform will apply, and Terraform will prompt you to confirm to perform these actions.

+>[!Important]
+>Be sure to type “yes” at the prompt, and hit your enter key.

 ```
 ...